Sarah Haughey, a first year Sociology student, found the time, money and energy to set up a breakfast club for local children.

 If there is something I can do help resolve this then I will do it.
-I wanted to do something that was non-stigmatising and open to anyone; we don’t ask anyone to bring a benefit book for obvious reasons.
-Above all, we wanted it to fun that might lead to some kind of community cohesion and inclusivity.
+I wanted to do something that was non-stigmatising and open to anyone.
+We don’t ask anyone to bring a benefit book for obvious reasons.
+Above all, we wanted it to be fun that might lead to some kind of community cohesion and inclusivity.
 So we started Our Kids.

-We employ a member of the community to do sports and for two hours, every morning of every school holiday the park is a hive of activity.
+We employ a member of the community to do sports.
+For two hours, every morning of every school holiday the park is a hive of activity.

-I love the mix of families we get, I love that the kids get to see their mates from school and their parents and carers get to drink tea, eat toast and feel part of something - we have some families who can easily afford to be elsewhere but they come because it's easy, and on the donations we get we can buy the stuff for those who can't afford to put in and who have restricted choices.
+I love the mix of families we get.
+I love that the kids get to see their mates from school and their parents and carers get to drink tea, eat toast and feel part of something.
+We have some families who can easily afford to be elsewhere but they come because it's easy.
+On the donations we get we can buy the stuff for those who can't afford to put in and who have restricted choices.

 We work with the Trussell Trust Foodbank at Stretford and with Trafford Housing Trust and we have been lucky enough to work closely with Kellogg’s.

-By nature I am nosy so can signpost people to things like the Citizen’s Advice Bureau and we have a close link with our local MP, Kate Green, and our Councillors, all of whom have volunteered alongside us.
+By nature I am nosy so can signpost people to things like the Citizen’s Advice Bureau.
+We have a close link with our local MP, Kate Green, and our Councillors, all of whom have volunteered alongside us.
 We have been very lucky with all the support we have for the scheme.

 What future plans do you have for the scheme?

 We want to carry on, the will is there.
 When it's no longer fun (or no longer needed which would be the ideal) then we can look at something else, some kind of youth club, veg-patch-to-table project involving community cooking and feeding.
 I hope to be involved with this project as long as it runs as it is close to my heart and I am really proud of it.